 In another study, researchers combined fractional ablative and non-ablative laser resurfacing treatments on one half of the face and purely ablative on the other.
 Using just eight subjects, they found there were improvements in wrinkles and pigment in both groups, and results were equivalent.
 However, in the combination areas, there were fewer immediate side effects.17

-However, several laser resurfacing manufacturers have gained FDA clearance for their professional machines.
-So, this is excellent reassurance that approved machinery is safe and effective.
+Despite this sparse clinical evidence, several laser resurfacing manufacturers have gained FDA 501K clearance for their professional machines.
+So, this is some good reassurance that approved machinery is safe and effective.

 Several home-use laser resurfacing devices, including the NIRA and Tria skin care lasers, are also FDA cleared as over the counter class II medical devices.
 This means they have a moderate risk associated with their use.18,19